zohaib-saeed/zohaib-saeed/README.md

 # 💫 About Me:
 Hi 👋!
-I am Zohaib Saeed. <br>A full stack web developer experienced in developing web apps utilizing Javascript / Typescript frameworks.
+I am Zohaib Saeed. <br>A Full Stack Web Developer and a Software Engineer experienced in developing web apps utilizing Javascript / Typescript frameworks.
 I learn from my experiences and resources out there and develop final products that are visually appealing that clients can proud of.<br>

 ## 🌐 Socials: